master-ds2e/Advanced_programming/wiki_movie/source.md

 [kaggle](https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots).

-You can find many more, and the notebooks of people analysing them.
+You can find many more datasets, and the notebooks of people analysing them.

-or create your own:
+There is also a pandas class you can try: [here](https://www.kaggle.com/learn/pandas) or create your own:

 You're right!
 Let's correct the first example to demonstrate how to create a DataFrame from a list of lists, where each inner list represents a row, and you can specify the column names separately.